 Shoreline Management Plan

-Bois d’Arc Lake will be a crown jewel of Texas water supply reservoirs providing a vital water supply to nearly 80 growing communities across North Texas including those in Fannin County.
+Bois d’Arc Lake will be a crown jewel of Texas water supply reservoirs providing a vital water supply to nearly 80 growing communities across North Texas.
 Recreational and economic opportunities are two other additional benefits this new water source will provide the region.

 Planning for Lake and Shoreline Use

 The Bois d’Arc Lake Shoreline Management Plan will guide use of the shoreline up to the 100-year flood level (541 ft. elevation).
-Bois d’Arc Lake’s shore will be carefully analyzed and placed into zones based on a variety of factors, including each section’s:
+Bois d’Arc Lake’s shore will be carefully analyzed and placed into shoreline classifications based on a variety of factors, including each section’s:

 - Soil type and slope;